Choreography + Film

 Now or Then: Strange Fruit Film

-Oringally created as a live performance for Evita Colon’s project “Speak to My Soul” (Philly, 2017), before being transformed into a film in 2018, this piece pays homage to victims of lynching’s across the United States.
+Originally, a live performance created for Evita Colon’s project “Speak to My Soul” (Philly, 2017), later transformed into a site-specific dance film in 2018; this piece pays homage to victims of lynching’s across the United States.

-The piece was recorded in Coatesville, PA where Zachariah Walker was lynched on August 13, 1911.
-During the filming we were harassed and threatened by a local person if we did not disperse.
+Part of of the film is recorded in Coatesville, PA near where Zachariah Walker was lynched on August 13, 1911.
+During the filming in Coatesivlle we were harassed by a local person, threatened with police intervention, and forced to disperse.
 The remainder of the film was recorded at Fairmount Park in Philadelphia.
 At the time of this recording the most recent reported lynching was that of Danye Jones, age 24 in Missouri on October 17, 2018.

 Pictured: Lee Edwards, Nyasha George, and Desiree Lovett